Shetland nature Safari

-Established in 2006, Shetland Nature provides since then exceptional and authentic tours, focusing only on the island and its natural heritage.
-Doing this they are the only one.
-Each of their tour leaders are completely skilled to showcase the island wildlife and their commitment to share with us their passion while being environmentally responsible.
+Shetland Nature has been providing exceptional and authentic tours since 2006, focusing only on the island and its natural sights; they are the only ones doing so.
+Each of their tour leaders are enormously skilled in showcasing the island wildlife and they’re wholeheartedly committed to share with us their passion while remaining environmentally responsible.

-Indeed, Martha for example, studied zoology and behavioral ecology in Edinburgh before starting to explore the highlands and Scottish islands.
+Martha, for example, studied zoology and behavioural ecology at Edinburgh before starting to explore the highlands and Scottish islands.

 I chose to contact Shetland Nature for their sensitivity and authenticity.
-I didn’t felt like this company was based on touristic or economic values but more on respecting the cultural and natural heritage of the island.
-Thanks to their generosity and support, I got able to hop in Martha’s car and to let her show me how proud she was to live there now and every wonders Shetland has to offer.
+I didn’t get the slightest impression that this company was based on touristic or economic values but more on respecting the cultural and natural heritage of the island.
+As part of their generosity, I was able to hop in Martha’s car and had her show me how proud she was to live there now and show me each and every wonder Shetland has to offer.

 The view from there was stunning and so much more was to see on this sunny day.
 From there we headed North towards RSPB’s Loch of Spiggie reserve surrounded by “some of the most fertile agricultural land in Shetland”.

 North from there was St Ninians Isle where we spotted seals sun bathing together.
-It was amazing to observe Nature being Nature, simply existing and us simply looking.
+It was amazing to observe Nature being Nature, simply existing and us simply spectating.

-While leaving the South Mainland and making our way to the West side, Martha decided to take a scenic detour through Tingwall valley, giving me the opportunity to admire Scalloway, Shetland’s former capital.
+While leaving the South Mainland and making our way to the West side, Martha decided to take a scenic detour through Tingwall valley, allowing me to admire Scalloway, Shetland’s former capital.

 After entering the heart of the west side traversing Kergord Valley, we passed Voe and Brae, Mavis Grind where we spotted an otter playing in the water.

-Martha was also equipped with a telescope to see even further.
+Martha also had with her a telescope to see even further.
 Rain or wind didn’t stop us from searching for wildlife and feeding our desires to experience more.